ARF DASH

 Access a Rigorous and Independent TV Universe Study

 The ARF DASH TV Universe Study paints a comprehensive picture of the consumer television landscape.
 DASH records, in granular detail, how US consumers connect to and consume TV, including their use of digital devices and streaming services.
-DASH employs a national probability sample to produce reliable values and modeling signals useful in measurement, identity, media planning and content strategy.
+DASH employs a national probability sample to produce reliable values and modeling signals useful in measurement, identity, and media planning and sales.

-Licensees have access to the respondent-level data set for estimating universes, correcting biases in viewership data, modeling variables and assigning impressions, accounts and devices to individuals and households, among many applications.
+The ARF offers DASH licenses to ARF members and non-members alike.
+Subscribers have access to the respondent-level data set for estimating universes, correcting biases in viewership data, modeling variables, and assigning impressions, accounts and devices to individuals and households, among many applications.

 In addition, through a collaboration with Experian, DASH-defined audience segments are available on a CPM basis on many ad platforms.
 These segments allow advertisers to align campaigns with consumers’ media usage habits.

-To learn more, contact Jim Meyer, General Manager, or Paul Donato, ARF Chief Research Officer, at DASH@thearf.org or by clicking the link below.
+To learn more or subscribe, contact Jim Meyer, General Manager, or Paul Donato, ARF Chief Research Officer, at DASH@thearf.org or by clicking the link below.

 CONTACT US